chinamike65/hugo-tuolesi/content/book4/book4en.md

 But if you get upset and can't let it go, you always think: "Oh, he lived at that time, so he scolds me like that."

-Thinking about it every day, I will really feel that there is something in my body that he has scolded, so that the more I think about it, the more painful it will be, and it will even be painful for the rest of my life.
+Thinking about it every day, you will really feel that there is something in your body that he has scolded, so that the more you think about it, the more painful it will be, and it will be even be painful for the rest of my life.

-After practicing forbearance, you will understand: Oh, this is because I scolded him in the previous life, I got the reward, it should be due, this is cause and effect;
+After practicing forbearance, you will understand: Oh, this is because I scolded him in a previous life, now I got the reward due, this is cause and effect;

 And now that the retribution is very, well, this karma has been eliminated in this life, and I can still bear it.
 If I come and repay it again in this life, I may not be able to endure the suffering at that time.